StevenVuong/EarthOrg/README.md

     jupyter lab .
     ```
     Then go into `./notebooks` and have a look at the notebooks available.
-    -  EDA (Exploratory Data Analysis): Creates static visualisations of the
+    -  `EDA.ipynb` (Exploratory Data Analysis): Creates static visualisations of the
     raw data and engineers additional features.
 Examples can be seen in the
     `./screenshots/EDA` directory.
 In the notebook we have also listed out
     findings from the data and our approach in processing the raw data within
     markdown cells.
+    -  Answers for the required exercises/tasks can be found in `Exercises.ipynb`.

 3)  Run the interactive dashboard locally: